m3talpillow/SchoolWork/PL0_Machine/README.md

 Coded by Jared Johansson and Tyler Cudnohufsky
 Fall 2017 - COP3403

-TLDR:
 Compile: gcc Console.c compiler.h scanner.h parser.h pmachine.h
 Inputs: Place files to be read into inputs folder.
 Run: a.exe <inputFile> <tags>...<tags>
-Output: Goes into output folder.
+Output: Goes into an output folder.
 Main output holds all wanted tags. "(inputFile)-OUTPUT.txt"

-*NOTE: Functions with parameters and return statements work.

-Compile all files by:
-gcc Console.c compiler.h scanner.h parser.h pmachine.h

 Input:
 -In order for files to be read they must be in the inputs folder.
 Otherwise they will not be able to be located.